 Blepharoplasty — often called eyelid surgery — is one of the most popular cosmetic surgery procedures performed worldwide.
-Men and women considering blepharoplasty at my Toronto practice usually have a lot of questions about the procedure, beginning with the cost, when they come to my Toronto and Oshawa, ON, practice.
+Men and women considering blepharoplasty usually have a lot of questions about the procedure, beginning with the cost, when they come to my Toronto and Oshawa, ON, practice.

 Virtually every patient who is interested in eyelid surgery (and any other procedure) first needs to know if it is a financially viable option.
-Eyelid surgery’s popularity is due in part because it produces fairly dramatic changes for a relatively low price.
+The popularity of this procedure is partially because it produces fairly dramatic changes for a relatively low price.

 - Lower eyelid surgery: $5,750